jitsi/handbook/docs/dev-guide/iframe.md

 The **`event`** parameter is a string object with the name of the event.

-The **`listener`** parameter is a function object with one argument that will be notified when the event occurs with data related to the event.
+The **`listener`** parameter is a function object with one argument that creates a notification when the event occurs along with related event data.

 ### **Supported listener events**

 The following listener events are currently supported:

-* **`cameraError`** - provides event notifications about Jitsi-Meet having failed to access the camera.
+* **`cameraError`** - provides event notifications about Jitsi-Meet having failed to access the meeting camera.

 The listener receives an object with the following structure: